 The idea of Twelve A.M. originally came to us in the early part of October 2008.
 We wanted to do a holiday-themed project, and since Halloween was right around the corner, we decided to focus our attentions there and come up with something spooky.

 The idea didn’t work out too well, as we were unfortunately unable to give it the proper attention and demand that it needed.
 Halloween quickly came and went, and we had made little to no progress within that time, so we decided to scrap the project.
-Little did we know that his project would ‘haunt’ us for the next year, constantly regaining our attention until we decided to finish what we started.
+Little did we know that this project would ‘haunt’ us for the next year, constantly regaining our attention until we decided to finish what we started.

 When developing the story, our initial ideas took us in many different directions.
 We knew that it was going to be Halloween themed, but we didn’t know exactly what we were aiming for.
 We didn’t want to take ideas too far because we wanted to keep the length of the project short, but at the same time we didn’t want to cut ourselves short.
 Twelve A.M. was our very first horror-themed project, so it was an exciting opportunity to try something new.